Dear Shareholders,

 The Directors accept the responsibility for the integrity and

-Balance Sheet and Cash Flow Statement as at that date ("financial statements")
+Sheet and Cash Flow Statement as at that date ("financial

-a) in the preparation of the annual accounts, the applicable accounting
+(a) i n the preparation of the annual accounts, the applicable

 departures;